 COVID-19 Vaccination & Immigration Status

-The vaccine is available at no cost no matter your citizenship status.
+The COVID-19 vaccine and booster is available to all Californians irrespective of your immigration status.
 Getting the COVID-19 vaccine won’t lead to any public charge.

 Information collected from you while getting the COVID-19 vaccine will not be used in any way for immigration enforcement.

 You may be asked for basic information like address and phone number.
 Community health workers, nurses, or staff involved in vaccination efforts won’t ask about your immigration status.